pyrou/morpheus/README.md

 Morpheus is a library to encrypt and decrypt data in colors of a picture.
 Process also known as steganography.

-The library works regardless with imageMagick or GD library.
+The project works regardless with imageMagick, GD library, or the well written [intervention](http://image.intervention.io/) library.

 ### Installing via Composer